Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory

 Using a parameter $s\in[0,1]$ such that $\gammab^{(a)}(s=0)=\gammab^{(a)}(s=1)$, we obtain that the total dipole moment associated with loops,

 vanishes in this representation, while the ferroaxial, angular momentum-like vector,

 does not vanish in general.
-In terms of vortex loops, the polarization density is just the circulation of the vorticity, in a way reminiscent of the old string theory~\cite{Lund1976}.
-We should note that the vanishing of the total dipole moment does not occur when thermal fluctuations are accounted for, as we demonstrate further in this Letter.
+We should note that the vanishing of the total dipole moment does not occur when thermal fluctuations are accounted for, as we demonstrate further in this work.

 Remarkably, the $P$-loop representation allows for an elegant proof (see Appendix~\hyperlink{app:Helicity}{\ref{app:Helicity}}) of the equivalence between the average linking of the polarization field lines, $\mathscr{L}_{\vec{P}}$, and the helicity (of Hopf invariant) of the field, $\mathscr{H}$, known as Arnold's helicity theorem~\cite{Arnold2021} in application to ferroelectrics~\cite{Lukyanchuk2025}.
 It highlights the topological nature of the polarization under the zero divergence constraint.